-As a result of the above, we conduct our business in China through our variable interest entities by way of a series of contractual arrangements.
+As a result of the above, we conduct our business in China through our VIEs by way of a series of contractual arrangements.
 We believe the contractual agreements between Hywin Consulting and Hywin Wealth Management, Hywin Consulting and Shenzhen Panying, and Hywin Consulting and Shanghai Hywin Network Technology, are essential for our current and future business operations.